TomasTriska/Robbie/README.md

 ## To-do
 - Support for [Answers.com], [Wolfram Alpha], [Wikipedia] and other services
 - Using of another bots in network (Your home instance of Robbie can ask for closing of doors in your company for example.
-There can be closing IoT device for door closing or just another Robbie server managing this IoT device himself.)
+There can be closing IoT device for door or just another Robbie based server managing this IoT device himself.)
 - Voice recognization
 - Support for sensors and devices using [Intel Edison]
 - Support for sensors and devices using protocols
 - Web Admin based on Python's Flask with configurable IP address (public IP can be set), login screen, graphs, console and online modules + wysiwig AIML editor.
-You can manage and program Robbie using web admin only
+You can manage and program Robbie using web admin
-- Libraries for main programming languages (one can use communicate with Robbie using mobile phone microphone and text input for example + Robbie can show informations on display and use mobile phone speaker)
+- Libraries for main programming languages (One can communicate with Robbie using mobile phone microphone and text input for example.
+Robbie can show informations on display and use mobile phone speaker.)
-- [Python] GUI for desktop platforms using libraries and nice design
+- [Python] GUI for desktop platforms based on libraries with nice design
 - User profiles with users swithching ("Hello, here is Thomas.
 Can you do some notes for me?", "Hi Thomas, what do you want to note?")
+- Support for localization and for multiple voice rocognization and text to speech libraries

 > More info about features is in GitHub's issues list.